 In the attached composite image (made from photos I took in Chile) I’ve included a portion of Neruda’s poem titled La Poesia in which the Nobel Prize winner described the feeling of discovering poetry as a youth, comparing it to the beauty of the universe.

-… As you know, Neruda’s homeland of Chile, which he loved, is now home to many of the world’s greatest telescopes, and future home to the European Southern Observatory Extremely Large Telescope (ELT) and the Giant Magellan Telescope (GMT).
+… As you know, Neruda’s homeland of Chile, which he loved, is now home to many of the world’s greatest telescopes, including the future European Southern Observatory Extremely Large Telescope (ELT) and the Giant Magellan Telescope (GMT).